WRITING AND ANALYSIS IN GEOGRAPHY

 The compulsory non-examinable elements are:

 (a) Practical exercise Details will be provided in the lectures on Bibliographies and Referencing and Plagiarism.
-The exercise will be submitted by the Monday of Reading Week (week 7).
-It will marked and returned via tutors, who will discuss any problems that students are encountering in a tutorial.
+The exercise will be submitted by the Friday before Reading Week of term 1 (1 November 2013).
+It will be marked and returned via tutors, who will discuss any problems that students are encountering in a tutorial.

 The formally assessed elements, which each contribute 50% to the final mark (providing that all other elements of the course have been completed) are:

 (a) Policy Debate Report (2000 words) This will be based on a critical review of the academic literature, plus selective use of resources available on the internet.
 It will be based initially on the tutorial group working collectively, but each student must then write her/his clearly identifiable individual report.
 The group will research policy responses to a contemporary problem of geographical interest at international, national, regional or local level, interpreting ‘policy’ broadly to refer to the activities of international organisations, national governments, non-government organisations or grassroots organisations.
 The group will identify a title for a debate to take the form ‘This house believes….’; half the group will propose the motion and the other half oppose it.
 Each student will then write up their presentation, undertaking further research as appropriate, using the same title but making a clearly individual argument for or against the motion.

 - To teach students to investigate topics for themselves and to make oral presentations to the tutorial group

 - To produce a clear, well argued piece of writing in simple, direct English.

 In addition to the 2,000 word report, a list of references should be appended.
 References must be identified in the text following the guidelines on Referencing and Plagiarism that will be provided.